JmPotato/Pomash/README.md

 # Pomash

+**NOTICE: This repo is no longer maintained, please use [rsomhaP](https://github.com/JmPotato/rsomhaP) which is the latest refactored version.**

 Pomash is a lightweight blog system.
 Powered by Tornado Web Framework.
 In an era that static blog generators and frontend-backend separated applications dominate, embrace this classic monolithic web application to embody a unique retro style.

 ## Deployment